Ten writing mistakes that cause a reader to stumble

 The primary purpose of commas is clarity: preventing misreading through separation of words, phrases and ideas.
 The secondary purpose—especially in creative writing—is to control the forward rhythm of the text.

-While an unneeded comma halts forward motion, leaving you suspended, a missing commas can feel like going down the stairs in the dark and expecting another step, but there isn't one, causing you to be momentarily disoriented when your foot makes contact with the floor sooner than anticipated.
+While an unneeded comma halts forward motion, leaving you suspended, a missing comma can feel like going down the stairs in the dark and expecting another step but there isn't one, causing you to be momentarily disoriented when your foot makes contact with the floor sooner than anticipated.

 Commas are needed with ...